Steve Traoré

 Steve-Waren Tiana Sean Jucher Traoré (born 18 February 1998) is a professional footballer who plays as a winger.
 Born in France, he plays for the Benin national team.

 Club career

 Traoré began his senior career in 2016 with the reserves of Clermont.
 In April 2018, he moved to Bourges 18.
 After a season with them he transferred to Créteil in the Championnat National, where he mostly played with their reserves.
 He followed that up with a transfer to Sainte-Geneviève in 2021.

 On 5 July 2022, Traoré moved to the Bulgarian club Beroe.
-On 31 March 2023, he moved to the Belarussian club Shakhtyor Soligorsk or the second half of the 2022–23 season.
+On 31 March 2023, he moved to the Belarusian club Shakhtyor Soligorsk or the second half of the 2022–23 season.
 On 19 July 2023 he transferred to Lokomotiv Sofia on a contract until 2025.

 On 28 January 2025, he signed for Haka in Veikkausliiga.
 On 19 May, his contract was terminated.

 International career

 Traoré was born in France to an Ivorian father and Beninese mother, and holds both nationalities.
 He was called up to the Benin national team for a set of friendlies in October in 2023.